NoromTin/Blender3D_particle_system_perfomance_test/README.md

 1. AMD Threadripper, Intel Xeons, AMD Ryzen, Apple CPUs, Exotic CPUs, and others)

-What does this benchmark do?
+What does this benchmark do:
 1. Prepares synchronization
 2. Launch a pool of blender instances without a GUI (the number depends on the number of cores at the current iteration)
 3. Each blender: